JoshuaSBrown/MythiCaL/README.txt

 Note use:
 	make VAR="-D _E_"
-to enalbe error outut to the error stream.
+to enable error outut to the error stream

 Note use:
 	make &>Output
 to output all warnings and errors to text file Output

 ___________________Update Log_________________________
-9/29
+12/20
+Additions:
+	Finished the add site function
+To do:
+	finish prob hop
+	start convergence

 9/21
 Additions: